 Actual maturities may differ from contractual maturities due to call or prepayment options.
-Fair value and equity method investments and life insurance contracts are included in the five years through ten years category.
+Private equity investments and life insurance contracts are included in the five years through ten years category.
 The Company has an option to redeem at amortized cost substantially all of the securities included in the greater than ten years category listed above.

 The Company continuously monitors investments for other-than-temporary impairment.
 Certain investments have experienced a decline in fair value due to changes in credit quality, market interest rates and/or general economic conditions.
-The Company recognizes an impairment loss for fair value and equity method investments when evidence demonstrates that it is other-than-temporarily impaired.
-Evidence of a loss in value that is other-than-temporary may include the absence of an ability to recover the carrying amount of the investment or the inability of the investee to sustain a level of earnings that would justify the carrying amount of the investment.
+The Company recognizes an impairment loss for private equity investments when evidence demonstrates that it is other-than-temporarily impaired.
+Evidence of a loss in value that is other-than-temporary may include the absence of an ability to recover the carrying amount of the investment or the inability of the investment or the investment.